yurright/Harvard-CS50-Repo/lecture0.md

 - 1 byte can express 256 diferent numbers (0 to 255)

-## Then How Can You Express Letters?
+## How Can You Express Letters?
 - map numbers to letters -> ASCII
 - in ASCII code, 65 means A

-## Then How Do Differentiate 65 and A?
+## How Do Differentiate 65 and A?

 - map numbers to other numbers
 - in ASCII, 1 is expressed in computers as 49

-## ASCII uses 7 bits (8bits), Then How Can You Express more languages like Korean or emojis?
+## ASCII uses 7 bits (8bits), How Can You Express more languages like Korean or emojis?

 - add digits! that is, add bytes!
 - ASCII -> Unicode
 - unicode is a mapping too, but has more bytes(32 bytes), to express all kinds of human language
 - 32 bytes is quite a lot, hence a lot of extra space, so they made emojis
-- emojis use combinations of emojis to express diverse emojis
+- emojis use combinations of simple emojis to express diverse emojis

 ## How Can A Computer Know When To Interpret 65 as a Number, or Letter?